 Courgettes originated in Central America, most likely Mexico, where it was eaten by natives for years before it was discovered by European colonisers.
 However, thin-skinned green courgettes, which is the variety most commonly used in Ireland, were cultivated in northern Italy in the late 1800s.
-The first written record of the word zucchini can be found in a Milanese piece dated from 1901.
+The first written record of the word zucchini can be found in a Milanese piece from 1901.

 Nutritionally speaking, courgettes are a great addition to any diet.
 High in fibre and water, courgette is a great source of vitamin B6, C and K, as well as riboflavin, folic acid and potassium.
 Courgettes can also help to boost energy, lower blood pressure and improve digestion.

 The most commonly used courgettes in Ireland are green and yellow courgettes, but there is a wide variety available, most of which are more commonly used in different countries, including summer squash and round courgettes.
 A fully grown courgette is known as a marrow in the UK and Ireland, which have a similar flavour and texture to courgettes.

 When buying courgettes, it's important to look for shiny vegetables with unmarked skin that feel heavier than they look.
 If they feel light and spongey when lifted, then they are past their best.
 Try to buy courgettes as you require them, as they can start to lose their flavour after a few days in the fridge.

 Courgettes don't need to be peeled before use, so it's important to make sure that you wash them before you eat them.
 We also wouldn't recommend boiling or steaming courgette as the flesh can take on a lot of water, which results in a mushy final product.
 Other than that, courgettes can be cooked using most other methods and take particularly well to roasting, barbecuing and stir-frying.